zhu-jz/rodent_code/readme.txt

 to copy "dense" opening book into the file "dense.txt", open Rodent in the console mode and type command "split".
 Result will be saved in "loose.txt".

 Another additional command is "bookdoctor".
-This command causes Rodent to investigate its main book file and stop at first point where it finds either an infrequent move or missing transposition into book line.
-In both cases it would be prudent to decide whether a move should be upgraded or marked as unplayable.
+This command causes Rodent to investigate its main book file and stop at first point where it finds an infrequent move or missing transposition into book line.
+In both cases it would be prudent to decide whether a move should be upgraded or marked as unplayable. "bookdoctor" command needs a depth parameter.

 VIII.
 WEAKENING